hbarcelos/blog-backup/ck3dnpqnu00uro4s178b8aw3e.md

 Summarizing their differences, while Detroit defends that software should be built bottom-up, with emphasis on design patterns and the [tests should have as little knowledge as possible about the implementation](https://en.wikipedia.org/wiki/Black-box_testing) and have little to no stubbing/mocking at all, London advocates that the design should be top-down, using external constraints as starting point, ensuring maximum isolation between test suites through extensive use of stubs/mocks, which has a side effect of  [having to know how the subject under test is implemented](https://en.wikipedia.org/wiki/White-box_testing).

-This is a very brief summary &mdash; even risking being wrong because due to terseness &mdash; but you can find more good references about this two decades old conundrum  [here](https://github.com/testdouble/contributing-tests/wiki/Detroit-school-TDD),  [here](https://github.com/testdouble/contributing-tests/wiki/London-school-TDD) and [here](https://medium.com/@adrianbooth/test-driven-development-wars-detroit-vs-london-classicist-vs-mockist-9956c78ae95f).
+This is a very brief summary &mdash; even risking being wrong because of terseness &mdash; but you can find more good references about this two decades old conundrum  [here](https://github.com/testdouble/contributing-tests/wiki/Detroit-school-TDD),  [here](https://github.com/testdouble/contributing-tests/wiki/London-school-TDD) and [here](https://medium.com/@adrianbooth/test-driven-development-wars-detroit-vs-london-classicist-vs-mockist-9956c78ae95f).

 ## Testing in the Real World